-- · Watch the Cloudera training videos and work through the published exercises to learn how to write your first MapReduce job.
+- Learn more about installing and configuring CDH 5.
+See Installing Cloudera Manager and CDH. - Learn how to deploy CDH 5 in fully-distributed mode on a cluster of machines.
+See Deploying CDH 5 on a Cluster. - Watch the Cloudera training videos and work through the published exercises to learn how to write your first MapReduce job.
 See training videos and exercises at Cloudera University. - Learn how to quickly and easily use Whirr to run CDH 5 clusters on cloud providers' clusters, such as Amazon Elastic Compute Cloud (Amazon EC2).
 See Whirr Installation. - Get help from the Cloudera Support team.
 Cloudera can help you install, configure, optimize, tune, and run Hadoop for large-scale data processing and analysis.
-Cloudera supports Hadoop whether you run our distribution on servers in your own datacenter, or on hosted infrastructure services such as Amazon EC2, Rackspace, SoftLayer, or VMware's vCloud.
+Cloudera supports Hadoop whether you run our distribution on servers in your own data center, or on hosted infrastructure services such as Amazon EC2, Rackspace, SoftLayer, or VMware's vCloud.
 For more information, see Cloudera Support. - Get help from the community.
 You can also send a message to the CDH user's list.

-Cloudera Search QuickStart Guide
+Cloudera Search Quick Start Guide

 This guide shows how to establish and use a sample deployment to query a real data set.
-At a high level, you set up a cluster, enable search, run a script to create an index and load data, and then run queries.
+At a high level, you set up a cluster, enable search, run a script to create an index and load data, and then execute queries.